-In this satuation the flap covering the USB connector of the scanner adds even better protection.
+In this situation the flap covering the USB connector of the scanner adds even better protection.

-The DOKKi covers are made from quality silicone materials and fit the scanner seamlessly, but is important to note the following;
+The DOKKi covers are made from high quality silicone materials and fit the scanner seamlessly.

 By removing the USB cover from the scanner dust and/or moist can penetrate the connector and opening(s) behind the USB cover more easily.
 It is also possible that the products’ IP rating has been altered too.